azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

 "actions": a list of actions taken on each iteration

-"babbled_or_not": a list with 1s,0s.
+"random_or_not": a list with 1s,0s.
 1 if the action taken that iteration was result of a babble and plan, or 0 if used fallback to a random action.

 ## iteration-level logs: